betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 With the rise of GPU computing over the last decade, a similar option is often added for GPU acceleration.

 Library and application developers in HPC might then add further more domain-specific compilation options, such as:

 - additional numerical solvers supported by external math libraries, e.g., BLAS/LAPACK/FFT
 - choices of geometry of a model
 - etc.

 ### The catch

-There are generally two ways of implementing such configuration options at build-time: boolean switches and multi-variant options.
+There are generally two ways of implementing such configuration options at build-time: binary switches and multi-variant options.
 Binary switches are simply turning a functionality on or off, e.g., MPI support.
 Multi-variant options might be more involved, e.g., accelerating code for a specific GPU programming environment (CUDA/HIP/SYCL/OpenMP or OpenACC offloading).

 The catch with such options lies in sharing software with other people who want to re-use it in their own libraries and applications, develop against it, and deploy their own product to other developers and users.
 My experience is that problems for developers of "downstream" HPC software arise mainly from the implementation of these options.

-For instance, runtime options that change with the chosen binary option need to be carefully documented for users/downstream developers - and complicate user experience in already tricky installations.
+For instance, runtime options that change with the chosen binary option need to be carefully documented for users/downstream developers - and they complicate the user experience in already tricky installations.
 Workflows have to be established when switching functionality downstream: do you change configuration of the upstream dependency and re-build/re-install?
 Do you find and use the new variant of the dependency that is packaged separately?
 Testing also gets more complicated: if you cannot create a single environment that enables and tests all functionality, you might need to recompile significant portions of the software stack to enable different tests.
 Even with sufficient automation, this increases continuous integration time and can strain deployment resources.

 A few specific examples will help illustrate the challenges.

-#### Breaking public APIs
+**Breaking public APIs**

 Without due care, it is easy for scattered `#ifdef` switches to end up changing public APIs that downstream applications may depend upon: extra parameters in functions, different class signatures and constructors, varying members, etc.
 In the most common case in HPC, the change of the upstream option has to be mirrored 1:1 downstream with `#ifdef`s at call locations, because existing signatures are *changed*.